ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - **Correlation Attack Resistance:** While deterministic encryption can reveal repeated inputs, the non-deterministic variants leverage random tweaks to hide patterns and enhance confidentiality (see {{non-deterministic-encryption}}).

 - **Privacy-Preserving Analytics:** Encrypted IP addresses can be used directly for operations such as counting unique clients, rate limiting, or deduplication—without needing to reveal the original values to third-party processors.
+This approach addresses the anonymization requirements for DNS query data sharing outlined in {{RSSAC040}}, enabling research while protecting source IP privacy.
 Note that network hierarchy and geographic relationships are not preserved.

 - **Seamless Third-Party Integration:** Encrypted IPs can act as privacy-preserving identifiers when interacting with untrusted services, cloud providers, or external platforms.